PoCInnovation/Pool2023/Software/day03/Nestjs/README.md

 ### Important ⚠️

 You need to **create one type of dto per request that requires a body**.
-For example if you want to create, and update a weapon in a module you need to create one **CreateWeaponDto** and one **UpdateWeaponDto** (with nullable properties because we not need to update all info all times).
+For example if you want to create, and update a weapon in a module you need to create one `CreateWeaponDto` and one `UpdateWeaponDto` (with nullable properties because we don't need to always update every information).

-*If you don't know the information to set in your dto, check the prisma.module file*
+> If you don't know the information to set in your dto, check the `prisma.module` file :wink:

 ### Technical documentation 📝:
 - [Prisma documentation](https://www.prisma.io/docs/concepts/components/prisma-client)